BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 ## Localization
 For now, localization is done entirely inside the configuration of the services as seen in the example above.
 The library ships with default texts in English and German.

+The library uses the current `CurrentCulture` by default.
+Blazor's `.AddLocalization(..)` will automatically set the current culture.
+We aim at adding proper support for `IStringLocalizer` aswell, so that all localization can be done inside resource files instead.

 <br />

 ## Available ways to hide/show content based on cookie preferences